Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 Accident cluster sites and fatal road accidents on the Welsh Trans-European Network - Transport

-This statistical bulletin sets out the background to a series of tables which cover the period 2011 to 2013 inclusive and detail Cluster Sites based upon road accidents reported to the police and recorded on Stats19 returns.
+This Statistical Bulletin sets out the background to a series of tables which cover the period 2012 to 2014 inclusive and detail Cluster Sites based upon road accidents reported to the police and recorded on Stats19 returns.
 The criterion used to identify a potential Cluster Site is that there were at least 4 personal injury accidents (or collisions) in a 3-year period within a 100m diameter.

 The set of tables shows the location of Accident Cluster sites and Fatal Road Accidents on the Welsh element of the Trans-European Network - Transport.

-- At these cluster sites there were 560 Personal Injury accidents, of which 56 were classed as Killed or Seriously Injured (KSI).
+- There were 42(r) accident cluster sites recorded, there were 263 Personal Injury Collisions and 23(r) of these were classed as Killed or Seriously Injured (KSI) on the Welsh TEN-T road network.

 Tel: 029 2082 5062